parthasarathydNU/parthasarathydNU/README.md

 ### About Me

 I am a Generative AI Engineer with a strong focus on Generative Models and RAG architectures.
-Currently, I work with [FounderWayAI](https://www.founderway.ai) and serve as a Generative AI Research Assistant at Northeastern University in Boston.
-I am also an AWS Certified Solutions Architect Associate with over 4 years of full-stack development experience.
+I work with [FounderWayAI](https://www.founderway.ai) and served as a Generative AI Research Assistant at Northeastern University in Boston.
+I am also an AWS Certified Solutions Architect Associate with 5 years of full-stack development experience.

 I am open to new opportunities where I can apply my skills to solve complex problems and drive innovation.
 With nearly 5 years of experience as a Full Stack Developer, I specialize in building scalable, cloud-native solutions and have a strong background in both frontend and backend technologies.
 My expertise spans JavaScript (React, NextJS, TypeScript), ThreeJS, D3, Python, Node.js, Java, Terraform, and various cloud platforms including AWS and GCP.